boostorg/hana/doc/tutorial.md

 However, for reference and until the documentation is updated, here is a list of the external adapters that are currently supported:
 - `std::tuple`\n
   Models `Sequence`.
-It can basically be used like a Hana `Tuple`.
+It can basically be used like a `hana::tuple`.
 However, please be aware that libc++'s tuple has a couple of bugs (they were reported) that make this adapter buggy.
 - `std::integral_constant`\n